CavitationDetection/HKG/README.md

 - torch 1.9.1
 - torchvision 0.10.1

-Note: our model is trained on NVIDIA GPU (A100).
+Note: our model is trained on a SLURM-managed server node with 2011G RAM, 128-core CPUs and eight NVIDIA A100.

 ## Code execution